 Large increases in voltage above an appliance’s normal operating voltage can cause an arc of electrical current within the appliance, and the heat generated in the arc can damage electronic circuit boards and other electrical components.

 Smaller, repeated power surges can cause damage, too, and could be the reason your TV or cordless phone mysteriously stops working.
-These smaller surges can cause damage slowly, so your computer or TV may continue to function until the integrity of the electronic components finally erode.
+These smaller surges can cause damage slowly, so your computer or TV may continue to function until the integrity of the electronic components finally erodes.
 This shortens the life span of appliances and electronics.

 What is the Best Type of Surge Protector?